hongxinli/Dijit-Tree-CheckBox/CheckBox-Tree-Usage.md

 <h3><span class="mega-icon mega-icon-arr-collapsed"></span>Callbacks</h3>

-Before we establish an event listener with a dijit widget we must fist check if the widget has a method that could be auto linked with the event type.
+Before registering an event listener with a dijit widget we must first check if the widget has a method that could be auto linked with the event type.
 For example, if we want to listen for an event named "myEvent", does the widget have a method called `onMyEvent()` or `onmyevent()`?